This unit examines the properties of polygons and how these are related. It also gives the names in both Māori and English.

 Are all the angles equal?
 How do you know?

 What rotational and reflection symmetry does a tapaono rite have?
 (Six lines of reflective symmetry and rotational symmetry of order six)

 In the final session we reflect on the shapes that we have explored during the week.

 - At home Tapaono rite feeling tired after a long day, sits on the floor, closes his weary eyes, curls up into the frustum of a triangular pyramid and dreams about all the different shapes he was able to make ... with your expert help of course!

 - Tell the students that a frustum of any solid shape is made by making a cut parallel to the base and removing the top of the solid.
 Show them the example of the cone.

-- Next get the chidlren to explore how they might ‘curl’ their tapa ono rite up so that they can make such a frustum.
+- Next get the students to explore how they might ‘curl’ their tapaono rite (regular hexagon) up so that they can make such a frustum.

 - Pose the following problems: